Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Mixture for non-ignorable missingness

+Note that \eqref{eq:compo} takes into account the missingness mechanism as it involves the whole vector $\br_i$.
+Thus the missing values impact the clustering.

+To estimate the marginal density of $\bX_i$ from \eqref{eq:compo}, assumptions should be made on the conditional distribution $\bXo_i$ given $\bR_i$ (because the realizations under some distributions are never observed, \emph{e.g.,} $\br_i=0$).
+However, we recall that we focus on the target of clustering that consists in assessing the posterior probabilities of the classification given the observed values using

-Note that this approach does not permit to estimate the marginal distribution of $\bX_i\mid \bZ_i$ without adding assumptions on the missing process.
+For clustering, the approach named \emph{pattern-mixture model} should be preferred because it turns out to be more general as it does not require the missingness mechanism to be specified and allows this mechanism to be non-ignorable.
+Note that, however, this approach does not permit to estimate the marginal distribution of $\bX_i\mid \bZ_i$ without adding assumptions on the missing mechanism.
 Thus, the proposed approach can be used for clustering but not for density estimation.
+We now discuss the definition of non-ignorable missingness mechanism for clustering.